jon-harper/OmniBox/docs/bom.md

 #### Cap Screws

-OmniBox is compatible with both M3 socket head cap screws (SHCS) and button head cap screws (BHCS).
-All links are to SHCS, where applicable.
-[Power supplies](#psu-trays) are the exception; they use M4 screws.
+OmniBox is largely compatible with both M3 socket head cap screws (SHCS) and button head cap screws (BHCS).
+Core assembly has several recessed screw holes that are not compatible with button head screws; otherwise, button head screws can be used freely in place of socket head screws.

+All sourcing links are for SHCS.

+!!! note "Note: PSUs"
+    [Power supplies](#psu-trays) mount using M4 screws.

 #### HSI Builds

 Cases with heat set inserts (HSI) use shorter fasteners in many locations.

 If using HSIs, an [:material-cart: M3 soldering iron tip for heat set inserts][bom_hsi_tips] is recommended.

 #### Fastener BOM

 The lists below are the minimum required for an OmniBox build.
-The [Supported Parts](support/index.md) section contains additional fasteners needed for each part.
+The [Supported Parts](support/index.md) section contains breakdowns of all parts required for every component.

 === "Stock (No HSI)"